College Packing List: What To Bring To College

 Regular decisions come out in the spring, usually in March or April.
 You should begin preparing to pack as soon as possible.
 It may seem early, but giving yourself tons of time will save you money and ease your stress in the long run.

 You can start actually packing about two weeks before you head off to college.
-It’s pretty inconvenient to pack away all your stuff months before you actually leave, and it will probably result in you rummaging through your boxes to get something you need anyways.
+It’s pretty inconvenient to pack away all your stuff months before you actually leave, and it will probably result in you rummaging through your boxes to get something you need anyway.

 FAQs: College Packing List